South Africa provisionally select Caster Semenya for 2019 World Athletics Championships

 Van Niekerk returned to the track in February after 15 months on the sidelines having torn a knee ligament and cartilage during a celebrity touch rugby match.

-He was due to run at April's South African nationals, but the wet track in Germiston did not fit into his plans.
+He was due to run at April's South African nationals, but the wet track in Germiston did not fit into his plans, before his latest injury blow.

-That decision means the 26-year-old's participation in Qatar depends on the ASA board approving him for inclusion in the squad.
+That decision means his participation in Qatar depends on the ASA board approving him for inclusion in the squad.